MeaneyLab/PRSoS/README.md

 | rs1048488| 0.2808|0.9617|  T|  C| 0.836449|
 |rs12562034| 0.8489|0.9931|  A|  G|0.0925926|

+Allele frequency of a1 (a1freq) is optional (if provided in the GWAS data), but it is necessary if you would like to include strand-ambiguous SNPs using the allele frequency information to inform strand alignment.

 You can change your GWAS to the same format, or use optional parameter flags to let the script know about the format you are using.
 Header names are optional.
 More details below.